google/gapid/.github/ISSUE_TEMPLATE/standard-bug-report-for-gapid.md

 If applicable, add screenshots to help explain your problem.

 **Additional debugging information**
 - Please attach the generated _gapis.log_ and _gapic.log_ files you will find in the temp folder (e.g. /tmp/ on linux).
-- If using Android: Please attach a full logcat dump (```adb logcat -d > logcat-full.txt```) that contains logs since GAPID was started.
+- If using Android: Please attach a full logcat dump (```adb logcat -d > logcat-full.txt```) that contains logs since AGI was started.